heyjoeway/rippa/README.md

 # TrueNAS Scale App (Recommended)

+## Security Notice

+To access the optical drive device and mount filesystems, the TrueNAS Scale app requires privileged access.
+[Official documentation on the risks can be read at this link.](https://docs.docker.com/engine/containers/run/#runtime-privilege-and-linux-capabilities) Any pull requests to handle this more securely are welcome.

+## Creating the App

 Create a new custom TrueNAS Scale App (Apps > Discover Apps > Custom App) with the following settings:

 - **Application Name:** `Rippa`